eclipse-zenoh/zenoh-demos/zenoh-pico-dds/roundtrip/README.md

 # RoundTrip
-This example is compatible with CycloneDDS' [roundtrip example](https://github.com/eclipse-cyclonedds/cyclonedds/tree/master/examples/roundtrip).
+The Roundtrip example allows the measurement of roundtrip duration when sending and receiving back a single message

-It shows how to leverage the `idlc` compiler and the CDR encoding/decoding library from CycloneDDS in a zenoh-pico application.
+This example is compatible with CycloneDDS' [roundtrip example](https://github.com/eclipse-cyclonedds/cyclonedds/tree/0.10.2/examples/roundtrip) (sources copied and built here for convenience).

 ## Prerequisite: